asadnaqviii/University-Portal-DBMS-Project/README.md

 # University-Portal-DBMS-Project
 I created a fully functional university portal for my Database Management project in 4th semester where I used various frontend and backend server technologies including PHP and fundamental database techniques using PhpMyAdmin.
-The website incorporates all CRUD database operations.
+The website incorporates all CRUD database operations which are explained in detail as follows.

-Database Management System

-SEMESTER PROJECT REPORT

-“University Portal”
+# Topic: “University Portal” (30-06-22)

-INTRODUCTION
+## INTRODUCTION

 For this semester’s project of Database System, I have created a web application that is based upon existing DBMS for students of our university.
 This is a full stack web application which involves use of various frameworks and programming languages for frontend as well as backend.
 The user will either be a student or an administrator.
 The student user will have the access to view their information such as their results, attendance, personal information etc. On the other hand, the admin user will have the ability to perform CRUD operations like adding a new student, updating or deleting existing student’s information etc.

-MOTIVATION
+## MOTIVATION

 “*As there already exists a student’s portal of our university, why is there a need to make another one?* ”, is a common question that I have been asked many times by my colleagues when working for this project.
 I used to say that I wanted to upgrade the look of the existing portal and if this project succeeds, I will show this to our faculty and higher authorities, so they give us a chance to upgrade the entire DBMS up to the modern standards with newer frameworks.
 Hence, I decided to work on this project and understand how things in the backend look like.

 On the mid of May this year however, the IT department upgraded the old student portal with a much better one and of exactly how I dreamt about my portal to look like, by that time this project was halfway complete, so I decided to keep on working as I still got so much to learn from this project.

-PRACTICALITY
+## PRACTICALITY

 This portal is themed about Institute of Space Technology, where I study, but the practicality of this portal can be applied anywhere.
 All educational institutions, businesses, companies can find this project useful as the backend working involved the use of databases and nothing in today’s modern era works without proper database modelling.
 Therefore, this application is quite useful for many purposes.

-DEMONSTRATION:
+## DEMONSTRATION:

 Here are some screenshots that I’ve attached which demonstrate the working of this project.